Tameemr/Tameemr/README.md

 ### _May I introduce myself_

-I am Antje, a passionate self-taught Frontend Developer with longtime experience in UI/UX Design and Ecommerce, based in Hamburg.
+I am Tameem, a recent graduate Frontend Developer and passionate self-taught with longtime experience in Graphic Design and Management, based in Helsinki.

-Currently diving into the magical world of Vue.js and Typescript!
+Currently diving into the magical world of React.js and Javacript!

 ---